Quickstart Guide

 5. Use the Virtual Key in Your App

-Alephant-Session-Id groups related requests into one user or agent session.
+Alephant-Agent-Id identifies the Agent, Alephant-Run-Id identifies one task execution, and alephant-session-id groups related requests into one user or agent session.
 Alephant-Cache-Enabled enables cache behavior when supported by your workspace configuration.

 6. Run Alephant MCP from the Command Line